daisygunn/my-contact-book/README.md

 ---
 ## Acknowledgements

-I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my fellow student Harry Dhillon for their support & feedback.
+I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my peers Harry Dhillon, Deanna Carina and Jack Crosbie for their support & feedback.

 ---